-This survey was conducted in 2021 to assess the practice of, attitudes towards, and gaps in support needed to eliminate child marriage and teenage pregnancy in Kassee district and the nation.
-Over 400 respondents from different villages across seven administrative units of the district were interviewed, including victums of child marriage and teenage pregnancy as well as community members.
+This survey was conducted in 2021 to assess the practice of, attitudes towards, and gaps in support needed to eliminate child marriage and teenage pregnancy in Kasese district and the nation.
+Over 400 respondents from different villages across seven administrative units of the district were interviewed, including victims of child marriage and teenage pregnancy as well as community members.

-The unrey consists of primary and secondary research findings on hilds manage and tennage pregnomy in the Kasse divirts of Western Uganda.
-It complet both quantitatives and qualitative data using KAP methodology, and a thorough analysis wave spolers the drivers of the taskes and shows that the main cound factors are poverty, and lack of education and avareness accompanied by the usiting genetic material endities and the second second second second the second sec
+The survey consists of primary and secondary research findings on child marriage and teenage pregnancy in the Kasese district of Western Uganda.
+It compiled both quantitative and qualitative data using KAP methodology, and a thorough analysis was carried out to identify clear and distinctive trends in practice and behaviour.
+This survey explores the drivers of the issues and shows that the main causal factors are poverty, and lack of education and awareness accompanied by the existing gender inequality disparity.
+The results have been used to build recommendations at the national level, community level, and child-driven to guide governing institutions in the implementation of solutions to eliminate child marriages and teenage pregnancy in Ugandan communities.